-- Allow your student to pick her favorites.
+- Allow your student to pick a few favorites.

 Now, label a file folder or file box with your student’s name and the year, and file your paperwork away.
 Consider adding checklists, notes, and other items to create a yearly student portfolio.
-If space is really at a premium, you can also scan papers and save them as PDF documents.
+If space is really at a premium, you can also scan or take pictures of papers and save them as PDF documents or image files.

 A year’s worth of school will leave a trail of used school supplies in its wake.
 This is a great project to get your kids involved in.
 Even little ones can sort broken crayons or check markers.
-Throw away the partially used construction paper, mostly-used or dried-out glue, broken scissors and rulers, etc. Give each child a collection of markers and pens and ask them to try out each one on a piece of copy paper or a partially-used notebook, then toss the ones that no longer work.
-Kids can be in charge of checking notebooks to see if there is enough paper left to keep, and tearing out the used pages if there is.
+Throw away the partially used construction paper, mostly-used or dried-out glue, broken scissors and rulers, etc. Evaluate crayons to determine whether they can be kept for another year or need to be replaced.
+Give each child a collection of markers and pens and ask them to try out each one on a piece of copy paper or a partially-used notebook, then toss the ones that no longer work.
+Kids can be in charge of checking notebooks to see if there is enough paper left to keep, tearing out the used pages if there is.

 Put the usable items back in their proper locations, step back, and sigh.
 You’ve done it!
-You’re year is complete and your school items are ready for another successful year next year!
+Your year is complete and your school items are ready for another successful year next year!